maglianim/angular-typed-forms/src/docs/article.md

 ### ng@14: Types to the rescue!

 The situation described in the previous paragraph made the Angular typed forms support the top #1 feature request and so remained for a long time, until it finally landed with version 14 of the framework.
-It worth to be said that such feature is also a breaking change because _FormGroup_, _FormArray_ and _FormControl_, that were untyped in older versions, have changed their behavior in order to be strictly typed.
-Fortunately, Angular guys made an excellent job to guarantee a seamless upgrade by running an automatic migration of the legacy forms to the brand new classes _UntypedFormGroup_, _UntypedFormArray_ and _UntypedFormControl_.
+It is worth saying that such feature is also a breaking change because _FormGroup_, _FormArray_ and _FormControl_, that were untyped in older versions, have changed their behavior in order to be strictly typed.
+Fortunately, Angular guys made an excellent job to guarantee a seamless upgrade by running an automatic migration of the legacy forms to the brand new classes _UntypedFormGroup_, _UntypedFormArray_ and _UntypedFormControl_ (and _UntypedFormBuilder_ helper class).

 The upgrade of angular is as simple as the following command:
 ```sh